stanfordnlp/pyvene/README.md

 We have released a **new** generic library for studying model internals, which encapsulates **causal abstraction and distributed alignment search**[^ii], **path patching**[^pp], and **causal scrubbing**[^cs].
 These methods were introduced recently to find or to help us find causal alignments with the internals of neural models.
 This library is designed as a playground for inventing new interventions, whether they're trainable or not, to uncover the causal mechanisms of neural models.
 Additionally, the library emphasizes scaling these methods to LLMs with billions of parameters.

-# Release Notes
+## Release Notes
 :white_check_mark: 05/17/2023 - Preprint with the initial version of align-transformers is released!
 :white_check_mark: 10/04/2023 - Major infrastructure change to support hook-based and customizable interventions.
 To reproduce old experiments in [our NeurIPS 2023 paper](https://arxiv.org/abs/2305.08809), please use our shelved version [here](https://github.com/frankaging/align-transformers/releases/tag/NeurIPS-2023).

-# Interventions, Alignments, and Distributed Alignments
+## Interventions, Alignments, and Distributed Alignments
+In this section, we discuss topics from interventions to alignments, and more recent distributed alignments.

-## Interventions
+### Interventions
 We've redesigned this library to be flexible and extensible for all types of interventions, causal mechanism alignments, and model varieties.
 The basic concept is to sample representations we wish to align from various training examples, perform representation interventions, and then observe changes in the model's behavior.
 These interventions can be trainable (e.g., DAS) or static (e.g., causal scrubbing).

 #### Loading models from HuggingFace